Hartford Public Schools Face Mask Protocol

 What happens if a student refuses to wear a face mask?
 Will student refusal to wear a mask constitute a disciplinary violation?

 Face masks will be required for all students, staff, parents and visitors.
 Every attempt, including re-educating and supporting the students, will be made to ensure that the student and the student’s parents understand the importance of wearing a face mask.
-If these attempts are unsuccessful, the school/District will work with families to identify the more appropriate learning arrangements including remote learning options.
+If these attempts are unsuccessful, the school/District will work with families to identify more appropriate learning arrangements.

 School administrators, in consultation with their School Level Response Team, should use their best judgment in determining if a student’s refusal to wear a mask is a situation requiring re-educating or discipline.